Travel guide

 Speed: 5G for fast backups

 For a photographer, speed matters as much as gigabytes.
-Uploading a roll of RAW photos over a slow 3G network can take hours; with 4G/5G, it takes minutes.
-That's why it's advisable to choose an eSIM that provides access to high-speed networks in the country, and to check that your mobile phone acts as a 5G bridge for your laptop.
+Uploading a roll of RAWs over a slow 3G network can take hours; with 4G/5G, minutes.
+That's why it's advisable to choose an eSIM that provides access to the country's high-speed networks, and to ensure your phone can act as a 5G bridge for your laptop.

-Workflow tip: Schedule heavy cloud backups for nighttime, at accommodation with good signal.
-During the day, use data for publishing and communicating, and avoid competing with background uploads.
+Workflow tip: Schedule heavy cloud backups for the evening, at accommodation with good signal.
+During the day, use data for publishing and communication, and avoid competing with background uploads.

 Travel photographer uploading photos with an eSIM from their laptop